 - The upper skeleton provides greater mobility and different ranges of motion that allows us to do actions such as turn our necks or lift objects.

-- These 80 bones include the skull, vertebral column, and the thoracic cage.
+- These 80 bones include the skull, vertebral column, and thoracic cage.

 - 22 bones form the skull.
-The head also has seven additional bones which are the hyoid bone and the ear ossicles.
+The head also has seven additional bones: the hyoid bone and the ear ossicles.

 - The vertebral column has 24 bones, and the thoracic cage includes 12 pairs of ribs and a sternum.

 The human skeletal system has a variety of functions, the most critical being movement and support of the body.
-It serves as the basic foundation which houses and protects all the other organ systems of the body.
+It serves as the basic foundation which houses and protects all the body’s other organ systems.
 One cannot imagine functioning without a proper skeletal system.

-Many deformities and injuries to the human skeleton render the individual’s incapable of movement.
-They may also contribute to the improper functioning of other systems of the human body.
+Many deformities and injuries to the human skeleton render the individual incapable of movement.
+They may also contribute to the improper functioning of other human body systems.

 It is essential to fully appreciate and understand the centrality of the human skeleton towards all other systems of the human body and to ensure proper growth and development through nutrition and well-being.